lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 ---
 layout: post
 title: "Token Security: Stop Putting Your Users At Risk"
-description: "Access tokens are a credential that can be used by a client to access a service, like an API.
-Like any credential, passwords for instance, they should be kept safe and secure."
+description: "Access tokens represent your authorization to access your application.
+We don’t store our login details insecurely.
+Why would we risk exposing our access tokens?"
 date: 2018-03-28 23:23
 category: Hot Topics, Security
 author: